 If you want to catch a cockatiel in an aviary, it will be more difficult, as cockatiels are fast movers and very agile in flight.

 Some pet owners prefer to use a net to catch individual birds, but make sure it is well padded around the rim, or you could stun or kill the cockatiel.
-Proper catching nets are available from pet shops or specialist pet suppliers.
+Proper catching nets are available from pet shops or specialist pet suppliers, like the one below which can be ordered online.

-The birds will then fly onto the mesh, and hold on with their claws and it will be easier to catch them in this way.
+The birds will then fly onto the mesh, and hold on with their claws and it will be easier to catch them in this way using the net.

 The nets are usually deep, so you can restrain the bird by holding the material just below the rim for a few seconds.

-By resting the rim on the floor of the aviary, you will then have both hands free to transfer the cockatiel into a cage or box.
-First restrain its head as described earlier then use your free hands to unhook the claws from the net.
+By resting the rim on the floor or wall of the aviary, you will then have both hands free to transfer the cockatiel into a cage or box.
+First, restrain its head as described earlier then use your free hands to unhook the claws from the net.

-When a cockatiel is caught, it will always clench its feet onto any available surface to get a grip, so be gentle when unclenching them.
+When a cockatiel is caught, it will always clench its feet onto any available surface to get a grip, so be gentle when unclenching them so you don’t injure its feet.

 The bottom of the box could also collapse under the weight of the bird.